zhangchiqing/beginner-friendly-haskell-for-web-development/README.md

-# Beginner-friendly Haskell Web Development
+# Beginner-friendly Real World Haskell Web Development

 ### Why Haskell
 Learning Haskell changed the way I think about programming.
 Objective oriented programming taught me to think in terms of "object" with its mutable fields, and "methods" for their interactions between each others.
 In Haskell, I learned to think in terms of "data", and "functions" for data transformation.
 I found it's more straightforward and allows me to write less code.